ToluGIT/CI-CD-Lambda-Blue-Green/README.md

 ---

-* * *

 ## Conclusion

 By integrating security checks directly into the CI/CD pipeline, this project not only ensures seamless and reliable deployments but also promotes a security-first mindset throughout the development process.
 We have demonstrated how tools like **Bandit** and **cfn-nag** can be effectively used to identify and mitigate potential security risks before they reach production.

 Building on AWS services and Jenkins, this project showcases a practical approach to implementing DevSecOps principles in a serverless application environment.
 It emphasizes the importance of automating security tasks to enhance efficiency without compromising on safety.

-I hope this project serves as a valuable resource for you to build your own secure CI/CD pipelines.
-Your feedback and contributions are welcome!

 If you have any questions, suggestions, or need further assistance, please feel free to reach out.